openebs-archive/openebs-docs/docs/deploycstor.md

    default                  1m
    ```

-   If you are using default cstor-sparse-pool, skip step 3, 4, and 5.
+   If you are using default cstor-sparse-pool, skip to step 9.

 3. If you would like to create a storage pool using external disks which are mounted on nodes, then create a file called *openebs-config.yaml* in your master node and add the following contents into the file.
 In this case, there are 2 disks per node attached and creates a storage pool using these 2 disks per node in a striped manner.
 Hence there are a total of 6 external disks i.e. 2 disks per node which are mentioned in the following yaml file.